-For AMEs attending the FAA AME Seminar, CME is provided by the FAA.
+For AMEs, CME is provided by the FAA.

-This activity has been submitted to the Montana Nurses Association for approval to award contact hours.
-The Montana Nurses Association is an accredited approver with distinction of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.
+This activity has been submitted to Montana Nurses Association for approval to award contact hours.
+Montana Nurses Association is accredited as an approver of nursing continuing professional development by the American Nurses Credentialing Center's Commission on Accreditation.
 [Note: USAF Nurses may obtain Category C recognition credit through the Air Force Nurse Corps Continuing Education and Recognition Program (CEARP).
 To obtain credit, submit a copy of the course completion certificate and supporting documentation such as a program schedule along with completed AF Form 2664.
 This credit can be used towards fulfilling the AF requirement for contact hours.]